joydeep049/RBM_Recommender/README.md

 Restricted Boltzmann Machines are stochastic neural networks which focuses on learning the underlying probability distribution.
 It uses a set of Visible and Hidden nodes.
 It is based on energy minimisation across a set of nodes.
 Add Stochasticity and Hidden nodes to a Hopfield Network, and you would get a Restricted Boltzmann Machine.

-The `Restricted` part of RBMs come from the fact that the Pairwise interactions are only allowed withing a set of observable and unobservable states.
+The `Restricted` part of RBMs come from the fact that the Pairwise interactions are only allowed within a set of observable and unobservable states.
 The visible layer or the hidden layers do not have recurrent connections within them, nor are they self connected.
-This makes it possible for RBM to be trained by efficient optimisation algorithms like `contrastive divergence`.
+This property makes the algorithm able to always reach convergence, also making it possible for RBMs to be trained by efficient optimisation algorithms like `contrastive divergence`.

 Hopfield networks memorise the data, and hence cannot be used for recommendation purposes.